AwabJa/awabja.github.io/README.md

 Featured Project: Landing Page

-A minimalist, futuristic landing page designed and coded from scratch using HTML, CSS, and JavaScript.
+A minimalist, futuristic landing page designed and coded from scratch.

 🛠️ Technologies Used: